Evelyn Boscawen, 6th Viscount Falmouth: Personal life

+His wife's aunt was Anne Frances Bankes, wife of Edward Boscawen, 1st Earl of Falmouth and mother of the 2nd Earl.

-On the death of his cousin, George Boscawen (8 July 1811 – 29 August 1852), he succeeded to the titles of Viscount and 6th Baron of Boscawen Rose, Cornwall.
+On the death of his first cousin, George Boscawen, 2nd Earl of Falmouth (8 July 1811 – 29 August 1852), he succeeded to the titles of Viscount and 6th Baron of Boscawen Rose, Cornwall.
 He also succeeded to the family seat of the Boscawens at Tregothnan.

 Lord Falmouth died on 6 November 1889 and is buried at St Lawrence's Church, Mereworth.

 Horse racing

 In 1845 following his marriage, he had access to Mereworth Castle in Kent which became the site of a large and successful stud, breeding Thoroughbred horses, and winning many classic races.
 He originally used the pseudonym Mr Valentine when he first started to race horses; his horses were first trained by John Scott at Malton, North Yorkshire and when Scott died in 1871 he had them trained by Mathew Dawson at Newmarket.
 Fred Archer, an apprentice of Dawson's, became Lord Falmouth's retained jockey in 1874 following Archer's win in that years 2,000 Guineas.
 Archer is described by the National Horseracing Museum as ″... the best all-round jockey that the Turf has ever seen ...″, winning 2,748 races including 21 Classics – over half were for Lord Falmouth.

 Lord Falmouth was first on the list of winning owners in 1877, 1878 and 1880, and finished second in 1879.
 His winnings for 1880 was £16,061 with Bal Gal winning eight races and contributing more than £10,000 in prize money.
 His success in the Classics was such that Lord Rosebery had a special form printed on which to send him congratulations.
 Lord Falmouth retired from racing in January 1884 and was presented with a silver shield by Mathew Dawson and Fred Archer.
 His race horses were sold by auction at Matthew Dawson's paddock at Newmarket on 28 April 1884.
 The total sum realised was 36,420 guineas at an average of 1,5171/2 per horse.
 Busybody raised 8,800 guineas and Harvester raised 8,600, the latter sold to Sir John Willoughby.
 His breeding stud was sold on 30 June 1884.